The Page-Based CMS is a Natural Byproduct of the Web

 The “page-based CMS” is not a bad thing.
 We try to pretend we don’t need to think about pages anymore, but most of the time, attempts to liberate ourselves from the notion of a page is just impractical idealism.

 Furthermore, the page-based model doesn’t really matter that much, in the big picture.
-The acknowledgement of (and catering to) pages in a CMS is simply a practical concession that inflicts no harm.
+The acknowledgment of (and catering to) pages in a CMS is simply a practical concession that inflicts no harm.

 Am I going too far to say to CMS companies: If you’re still thinking about pages, you’re doing it wrong.